Theatrical smoke and fog: Historical usage

 The Globe Theatre (1598–1613) reportedly used smoke effects during performances for atmosphere and special effects.

 On 23 March 1934, Adelaide Hall opened at Harlem's Cotton Club in The Cotton Club Parade 24th Edition.
 In the show Hall introduced the song "Ill Wind", which Harold Arlen and Ted Koehler wrote especially for her.
 It was during Hall's rendition of "Ill Wind" that nitrogen smoke was used to cover the floor of the stage.
 It was the first time such an effect had ever been used on a stage and caused a sensation.

 Smoke testing

 When using smoke machines, a common test is to fill the venue to the full capacity with smoke to see if there are any smoke detectors still live, or if there are any leaks of smoke from the venue sufficient to set off detectors in other parts of the venue being tested.
 This practice is known as a smoke test.

-Smoke machines are commonly used in the testing of larger HVAC systems to identify leaks in ducting, as well as to visualize air flow.
+Smoke machines are commonly used in the testing of larger HVAC systems to identify leaks in ducting, as well as to visualize airflow.

 Awards

 The techniques and technology for creating smoke and fog effects are continually evolving.
-The individuals who create and develop theatrical fog for use in the entertainment industry have received numerous recognition for their efforts.
+The individuals who create and develop theatrical fog for use in the entertainment industry have received numerous recognitions for their efforts.